TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

 .. opcode:: PRINT_EXPR

    Implements the expression statement for the interactive mode.
-TOS is removed from the stack and printed.
+TOS is removed kutoka the stack and printed.
 In non-interactive mode, an expression statement is terminated with :opcode:`POP_TOP`.